 From Brother (age 7):

 Living in this tiny house doesn’t affect me in a bad way.
 We play outside a lot.
 I have a lot of friends.
 They even come over for playdates, and we have fun in the woods.

 From Sister (age 8):

 Living in a tiny house affects us in a good way.
 Every Saturday and Sunday, we play imaginary games outside.
 We have great adventures with our neighbor friends.
 They don’t even need an invitation to come over!
 Last week, we all went sledding together.
-Mama and Papa are not evil scientists and would never experiment on me.
+My mom and dad are not evil scientists and would never experiment on me.
 Don’t judge a book by its cover.
-Incidentally, we DO go to public school and love it.

 The tiny house does not scar us for life, but it teaches us stuff.
 Here are some things the tiny house taught us:

 1) TVs take away your privilege to go outside.